blurrycontour/zuul-gerrit/doc/source/configuration.rst

 This is a symmetrical encryption algorithm that only requires a shared secret between the JWT issuer and the JWT consumer (ie Zuul).
-This driver should be used in test deployments only, or in deployments where JWTs will be issued manually.
+This driver should be used in test deployments, or in deployments where JWTs may be issued manually to users.

+.. note:: At least one HS256 authenticator should be configured in order to use admin commands with the Zuul command line interface.

 .. attr:: secret
    :noindex: